• Skip to primary navigation

 What you’ll LOVE about this salad

-I do have a few musts for a really great salad, though
+I DO have a few MUSTS for a really great salad, though

 You need a combination of cold and warm ingredients.
 In this case the salmon and (sometimes) the eggs are warm and the other ingredients are cold.